 - 4-H members, age 14-18 will be asked to present a knowledge-based presentation.
 There should be no food preparation presented during the presentation; thus, no tasting by judges.

 - Presenters are not required to say “the question has been asked” and then repeat the question.

-- Chicken and Turkey Char-Grill 14-18 Age Categories are required to do an oral presentation.
+- Chicken and Turkey Grilling 14-18 Age Categories are required to do an oral presentation.
 See specific category descriptions above for more information.
 The meat will be provided for state-level competition for these categories provided funding is available.

 - Please avoid promoting any “brand” items in your presentations.
 If you use specific brands especially in your food presentations, just cover up the name labels.